 Customizable products give brands an opportunity to connect with their customers as co-creators, which generates customer loyalty as well as higher margins.
 Product customization ranges from visualizing related stock products together (like an outfit builder) to custom-designing products that are individually manufactured on demand.
-Please reach out to us for a demo and more information about how your business can benefit from product customization.

 Product customization and product configuration refer to the same thing: empowering consumers to create the product they want.
 Customization and configuration are synonyms in this context and will be used interchangeably in this article.